 When to Visit

 Peak tourist season is the summer months, but because you are in the southern hemisphere that means December through February.
 One of my tour guides mentioned that when the cruise ships come in, there are just so many people.
 At nearby Petrohué Falls many as 2,000 people can visit Petrohue Falls in one day.
-Near Puñihuil will be filled with cars and boats so you may not get the calm penguin spotting experience that I had.
+The parking lot near Puñihuil will be filled with cars and boats so you may not get the calm penguin spotting experience that I had.

 On the other hand, many businesses will close for the winter months (June through August).